 - make the next step obvious

 - build momentum

-As you work toward healthy eating and exercise goals by modifying what you’re already doing — whether it’s eating more fat or less, or exercising more or less — you’ll find you lose weight.
+As you work toward healthy eating and exercise habits by modifying what you’re already doing, you’ll find you naturally lose weight.
 And if something you adapt doesn’t work, don’t worry!
 Small changes allow you to learn through trial and error so you keep moving in the right direction.